 For the filling

-- Preheat the oven to 180ºC and line two baking trays with baking parchment or cooking liners
+Preheat the oven to 180ºC (fan assisted, 200°C non fan) and line three baking trays with baking parchment or cooking liners

-- Using a tablespoon, scoop out the mix and then roll in your palms to get a smooth, uniform ball.
-Place on the lined baking tray leaving enough room between each ball to allow for the mix to spread
+Using a tablespoon or small ice cream scoop, scoop out the mix.
+Put the dough on the lined baking tray leaving enough room between each ball to allow for the mix to spread

-- Stud the balls with a few of the reserved chips before baking in the oven for 10 minutes – they will be slightly gooey when they come out of the oven
+Stud the balls with a few of the reserved chips before baking in the oven for 10 minutes

-- Allow to cool for around 5 minutes on the tray before carefully moving to a wire rack to cool completely
+Allow to cool for at least 10 minutes on the tray before carefully moving to a wire rack to cool completely

-- Make the filling by beating the peanut butter and butter together.
-Then add the icing sugar and mix before adding the salt and vanilla.
-Add enough milk until you get a smooth mix that is thin enough to pipe but not too runny
+Make the filling by beating the peanut butter and butter together.
+Then add the icing sugar and mix before adding the salt and milk